Common questions & answers about HPV-positive oropharyngeal squamous cell cancer (HPV-OSCC)

 Who has oral HPV infection?

-- Many people will likely be exposed to oral HPV in their life, most in their early years of sexual experiences.
+- Most Americans will likely be exposed and infected with an oral HPV in their life, most in their early years of sexual experiences.

-- Most people clear the infections on their own within a year or two, but in some people HPV infection persists.
+- Most people clear the infections through their own immune response within a year or two, but in some people HPV infection persists.